Southern Oregon Beaches

 Boardman State Park Beach

-most southerly and most westerly lighthouse on the Oregon coast.
+most southerly of lighthouses on the Oregon coast.
 Of the original

 station buildings, only the tower remains, though there are more recent